I. Code of Academic Honesty

 Once proper notification has been given, Illinois Tech reserves the right to hold the hearing whether or not the student elects to participate.
 Email correspondence sent to the student’s registered iit.edu e-mail address will be considered, and will be deemed for all purposes, sufficient delivery of written notification in any and all instances where written notification is required by or under this Code of Academic Honesty.
 It is the student’s sole responsibility to monitor their email.
 The date any such notification is emailed will serve as the start date for any time period within which or after which any subsequent action or proceeding is to commence.

 Upon receipt of the findings of the academic disciplinary committee, which findings may include recommended sanctions, the DDAD shall determine the appropriate action to be taken and shall so notify the student.
 The academic disciplinary committee may recommend, and the DDAD may impose, any of the following sanctions:

 - Expulsion from a course.
 The student is assigned a punitive failing grade of ‘E’ for the course and can no longer participate in the course or receive an evaluation of coursework from the instructor.

 - Corrective action.
 Action that aims to remedy the academic honesty violation and, to the extent feasible, rectify any consequence of the violation, while deterring future violations, which actions could include a disciplinary warning, conduct probation, fine and/or education sanctions, all as defined in Article II, Section C of this Handbook.

 - Suspension.
-Suspension is a status assigned for various periods of time in which a student’s enrollment is interrupted.
+Suspension is a status assigned for a specific period of time in which a student’s enrollment is interrupted.
 A suspended student may not attend day or evening classes, participate in student activities, or live in campus housing.
 A suspended student may apply for reinstatement at the end of the period of suspension.
 If reinstated, the student may be placed on disciplinary probation for a period of time designated by the DDAD.

 - Expulsion.
 Expulsion is the complete severance of association with Illinois Tech.
 Notation of the violation of the Code of Academic Honesty is generally made on the student’s transcript.